SergeyBarskiy/dotnet-storedprocsgen/README.md

  SSPI will be used.

 To install run
-dotnet tool install -g storedprocsgen
+# dotnet tool install dotnet-storedprocsgen -g